YorkEarwaker/FindingThingsOut/nn/snn-sb/hello_world/doc/README.md

 * technical documentation
 * in line documentation
 * Docutils - library for processing RST files
-* UnstructuredRTSLoader - library for laoding data from RST files
+* UnstructuredRSTLoader - library for laoding data from RST files